-- Applicants should give to the Panel Secretary early written intimation 4.1.1 of their intention to apply for accreditation and in any case intimate this in writing no later than the end of October preceding the session in which it is intended to offer the course.
-There is no prescribed format for the early written intimation which must be adopted, although the Panel Secretary must be advised of the name of the contact person within the Applicant's organisation and the approximate date on which the Applicant hopes to deliver the proposed course for the first time.
+- Applicants should give early written intimation to the Education, Training and Qualification Department of their intention to apply for accreditation and in any case intimate this in writing no later than nine months prior to applications closing for entry to the academic session in which it is intended to offer the course.
+There is no prescribed format for the early written intimation which must be adopted, although the Education, Training and Qualification Department must be advised of the name of the contact person within the Applicant's organisation and the approximate date on which the Applicant hopes to deliver the proposed course for the first time.
+On receipt of early written intimation, the Education and Training (Standard Setting) Sub-Committee will take steps to convene the Panel in accordance with 4.3, below.
 A deadline for receipt by the Panel of the full application will be fixed by mutual agreement.
 The deadline will normally be at least three months from the date of intimation.
 It is realistic to expect that the whole process of accreditation will take 6-9 months from the date of intimation.
-An Applicant may not deliver any part of a Programme before accreditation has been granted nor any course comprising PEAT 1 elements before accreditation of those elements has been granted and in the case of Scottish Exempting Degree Programmes which may be accredited in advance of the commencement of academic session 2010/2011, the Programme should not be implemented until session 2011/2012, as the Scottish Exempting Degree will not be recognised until then. - 4.1.2 Applicants must co-operate fully with the Panel not merely on accreditation and monitoring issues, but in all aspects of Programme provision. - 4.1.3 Applicants may decide to submit an application for accreditation prior to, or subsequent to, internal validation of the course(s).
+An Applicant may not deliver any part of a Programme before accreditation has been awarded, nor any course comprising PEAT 1 elements before accreditation of those elements has been awarded. - 4.1.2 Applicants must co-operate fully with the Panel and Sub-Committee not merely on accreditation and monitoring issues, but in all aspects of Programme provision. - 4.1.3 Applicants may decide to submit an application for accreditation prior to, or subsequent to, internal validation of the course(s).
 The approach taken is at the Applicant's own risk and, in the event that a subsequent internal validation requires material changes to the course(s), the Applicant shall be required to contact the Panel Secretary within a reasonable timescale.
 The Panel Secretary will reconvene the Panel.
 All accreditations will be conditional upon successful internal validation.